gbv/cocoda-sdk/README.md

 ```

 ### Methods
-`cocoda-sdk`'s "providers" (which are basically different types of APIs) offer several methods to access the API that use the [RORO pattern](https://www.freecodecamp.org/news/elegant-patterns-in-modern-javascript-roro-be01e7669cbd/) ("receive an object, return an object"), i.e. every method only has a single object parameter and the properties of that object are the actual parameters for the method.
+`cocoda-sdk`'s "providers" (which are basically different types of APIs) offer several methods to access the API that have only a single object parameter and the properties of that object are the actual parameters for the method.

 All of these provider methods are also available on the default instance of `cocoda-sdk`, only that they require an additional property `registry`.